mdsufz/MuDoGeR/Manual_MuDoGeR.md

 viral-particle-55	LS08Hbin.1	-1.34156	NA
 viral-particle-241	ERR1341880_bacbin.1	-1.29327	NA
 ```
-## 3.b: Selection of Viral Metagenome-Assembled Genomes
+## 3.b: Selection of Uncultivated Viral Genomes
 (waiting for the commands)

-In this step, a selection of Viral Metagenome-Assembled Genomes takes place.
+In this step, a selection of Uncultivated Viral Genomes takes place.
 The Viral representatives are all viral genomes that yielded taxonomic classification with vContact2 and are larger than 15 Kb.

 Running **3.b**: